HSF/hsf.github.io/organization/_posts/2020/2020-05-07-coordination.md

 This looks very well aligned with the HSF and we have prepared a [draft letter of support](https://docs.google.com/document/d/1Pqc918XiqmrcGuPCZKjgi8QPxqUEZNgVKaaBXZRnq6c/edit?usp=sharing).

 Q. What about software standards?
-What constitures "well written software"?
+What constitutes "well written software"?
 A. Yes, there is a work package on sustainability and quality.
 There will be a body that tries to improve this area and also training is a significant work package.

 *The meeting approved the letter of support for EuSSI.*